goitacademy/javascript-homework/v2/06/README.en.md

 ## Task 7

 Write a script that responds to changes in the value of `input#font-size-control` (`input` event) and changes the inline style of `span#text` by updating the `font-size` property.
-As a result, the text size will change responding to scrollbar dragging.
+As a result, the text size will respond to scrollbar dragging by changing size.

 ```html